 Dr. Sinem Adar was an IPC-Mercator Fellow at the German Institute for International Affairs and Security (SWP) during the period 08/2017-09/2018.
 She has previously held postdoctoral research positions in Germany and the US.
 Her research interests include minority politics, particularly in the Middle East, nationalism, migration and populism.
 Her research has appeared in peer-reviewed academic journals and edited volumes.
 Dr. Adar has also published op-ed pieces (in English and Turkish) that appeared at Jadaliyya, Al Jazeera English, Muftah and Bianet.

 IPC-Stiftung Mercator Fellow 01/2018 - 07/2018

 Aysen Üstübici is an Assistant Professor at Koc University Department of Political Science and Department of Sociology.
 Her areas of interest are international migration, irregular migration, social and public policy, informal labour market and gender studies.
-Her book “The Governance of International Migration: Irregular Migrants’ Access to Right to Stay in Turkey and Morocco”.
-(University of Amsterdam) is in print.
-The book compares irregular migration regimes from the perspective of state and non-state actors and their impact on migrant incorporation in Turkey and Morocco.
-She is currently conducting two research projects; one on local integration of urban refugees in Istanbul and one on the wider impact of externalization of border policies.
+In 2018 she published her book “The Governance of International Migration: Irregular Migrants’ Access to Right to Stay in Turkey and Morocco” (University of Amsterdam), comparring irregular migration regimes from the perspective of state and non-state actors and their impact on migrant incorporation in Turkey and Morocco.
+Further she conducted two research projects; one on local integration of urban refugees in Istanbul and the other on the wider impact of externalization of border policies.
 She has published articles in journals like Geopolitics, new perspectives on Turkey, Migration and Development.